linode/apl-docs/docs/get-started/labs/create-workloads.md

 7. Click `Deploy Changes`.

-APL will now create all the needed Argo CD resources to deploy your workload.
+All the needed Argo CD resources to deploy your workload will now be created.

 8. Click on `Workloads` in the left menu.
 You will now see a list of all Workloads and there status: